 New York City is one of the most exciting cities on the planet- but it can also be one of the world’s most expensive.
 Thankfully, the Big Apple isn’t as pricey as Oslo or Zurich, as average accommodation and food prices are cheaper.
-On our recent trip for The New York Times Travel Show we scoured several booking sites to find the best value hotel in New York.
+On our recent trip for The New York Times Travel Show we scoured several booking sites to find the best value New York City hotels.